The Easiest Asset Allocation Rule

 Asset allocation refers to how your investment funds are spread across the different asset classes, particularly in stocks and bonds.

 Portfolios with more stocks tend to lead to higher potential long-term returns, but also greater risk.
-Meanwhile, bonds provide a buffer against sharp downturns, but not necessarily the same growth as stocks.
-Finding the right balance between these asset classes is key to successful long-term investing.
+Bonds, on the other hand, provide a buffer against sharp downturns, but do not necessarily deliver the same growth as stocks.

 Profit and prosper with the best of expert advice on investing, taxes, retirement, personal finance and more - straight to your e-mail.